Two treks, one loop.

 - International flights to Kathmandu or Pokhara

-- Lunches and drinks in Pokhara
+- Lunch and dinner in Pokhara on rest days

-- Personal trekking gear and clothing
+- Personal trekking gear

-- Tips for the guide and any porter
+- Tips for the guide (10% to 30% of package price)

 Not sure what to pack for a route that touches 4,200 metres?
 Our packing list covers layering, footwear, and the kit that matters at High Camp.
-Pick your window with the best months guide.
+Pick your window with the best season guide.

 Before you book.